0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - He is so dependent on her that he can no longer with without them
 ## Song XIII: revisited

+- This is the part of the album where the narrator tears all the

 ### Part 1: Introduction

 ```ad-quote